marcindulak/install-guide-rdo-with-vagrant/README.md

 Description
 -----------

-An unattended https://docs.openstack.org/ocata/install-guide-rdo performed on CentOS 7 nodes managed by Vagrant using libvirt/kvm nested virtualization.
+An unattended https://docs.openstack.org/ocata/install-guide-rdo performed on CentOS 7 nodes managed by `vagrant` using libvirt/kvm nested virtualization.
 Requires a Linux host.

 [Vagrantfile](Vagrantfile) follows the guide as closely as possible,